 These assessments have suggested a near term application of this research for the protection of new solid block plantings from HLB.
-This concept "Psyllid Shield" is being evaluated for field trials to demonstrate efficacy.
+This concept "Psyllid Shield" is being evaluated for field trials to demonstrate efficacy in protecting.
 While it is not full insect replacement, it is based in part on research progress in the search for Effectors.
 CRDF has supplemented funding to model field results under various scenarios and has selected 5 RNAi sequences as field trial candidates based on the results of indoor experiments with caged insects.
-CRDF is seeking additional stakeholders to plan for larger scale field trials of this disease management concept.
+This work laid the foundation for a more comprehensive and systematic approach recently funded through the NIFA CDREE from Project Director, Bryce Falk a Team Leader and PI of this project.